VibeCoder01/ConsentFormFetcher/README.md

 ### 6. Configuration

 -   Click the **Settings** icon (⚙️) in the top-right corner to go to the Configuration page.
--   From here, you can:
+-   From here, you can manage the application's data sources and staff list.

+-   **Data Source URL**: You can view and edit the URL from which the application scrapes consent forms.
+    -   To change it, simply type the new URL into the input field.
+    -   Click **Save Changes** to make your new URL active.
-    -   Manually trigger an update to fetch the latest forms from the RCR website.
+    -   Click **Restore Default** to revert to the original RCR website URL.
+-   **Update Forms**: Click **Check for Updated Forms** to manually trigger a scrape of the currently saved URL to refresh the list of available forms.
-    -   Navigate to a separate page to add, edit, or remove staff members from the dropdown lists.
+-   **Staff Management**: Click **Edit Staff List** to navigate to a separate page where you can add, edit, or remove staff members from the dropdown lists.

 ---